brunoliratm/TaskBoard/README.md

 - **📋 Comprehensive Task Management** - Create, edit, delete, and track tasks in a visual interface
 - **🔄 Intuitive Drag-and-Drop** - Move tasks between stages with smooth drag-and-drop functionality
-- **🏷️ Task Categorization & Tagging** - Organize tasks with custom categories and color-coded tags
-- **⏰ Due Date Tracking** - Set and monitor deadlines with visual indicators for approaching due dates
 - **🔝 Priority Levels** - Assign and filter tasks by priority (Low, Medium, High, Critical)
-- **📊 Custom Stages** - Create, reorder, and customize workflow stages to match your process
-- **🔍 Powerful Filtering** - Find tasks quickly with multi-parameter search and filtering
-- **📱 Responsive Design** - Access your tasks from any device with a fully responsive interface

 ## 🚀 Getting Started